AdobeDocs/id-service.pt-BR/help/library/get-set/getanalyticsvisitorid.md

 O parâmetro `aid` é visto em uma sequência de consulta quando:

-* O serviço [!DNL Experience Cloud] de ID é implantado corretamente.
+* The [!DNL Experience Cloud] ID service is deployed correctly.
 * O usuário visita um site e tem uma ID do [!DNL Analytics] pré-existente armazenada no [cookie s_vi](https://marketing.adobe.com/resources/help/en_US/whitepapers/cookies/?f=cookies_analytics.html).

 **Caso 2**

-Você verá o `aid` parâmetro em uma sequência de consulta quando sua organização estiver usando um [período de carência](../../reference/analytics-reference/grace-period.md) antes de implementar totalmente o serviço de ID.
-Se o usuário visitar seu site é novo e você não estiver usando um período de carência, o visitante obterá o `mid` parâmetro ( [!DNL Experience Cloud] ID).
+You will see the `aid` parameter in a query string when your organization is using a [grace period](../../reference/analytics-reference/grace-period.md) before fully implementing the ID service.
+If the user visiting your site is new, and you&#39;re not using a grace period, the visitor will get the `mid` ( [!DNL Experience Cloud] ID) parameter.

 >[!MORE_ LIKE_ THIS]
 >